soumya997/soumya997/README.md

 I also have worked under [Tanmoy Dam](https://www.linkedin.com/in/tanmoy-dam-190ba534/), a Ph.D. student from UNSW, Sydney on prior learning for GAN, generative clustering, and generative classification.

+In my free time I mimic random pictures from random artists from twitter, I am a NOOB, trying to learn more about the space.
+The article that got me into this was [Patterns of Randomness](https://ayandas.me/blog-tut/2020/04/15/patterns-of-randomness.html) by [@dasayan05](https://github.com/dasayan05).
+Check out few of my p5.js and python arts here -> [`Randomized Amend`](https://soumya997.notion.site/Randomized-Amend-4dbd6f5e4dd34de3b4203421dce07014)

 <br>

 > ### 💡 **I am actively looking for research opportunities in the field of Autonomous vehicle [AV] or computer vision in general.**